Guidance

 VALOUR HQ will sit in the Office for Veterans’ Affairs within the Ministry of Defence.
 This new team will provide assurance and training across the VALOUR network.
 It will gather data and insight, working with policy and research teams to ensure services are designed to meet local needs.

-VALOUR support centres will be required to meet high standards and will provide timely data to the UK Government about the needs and experiences of veterans, to inform future service improvements.
+VALOUR support centres will facilitate access to multiple services for veterans.
+They will be required to meet high standards and provide timely data to the UK government about the needs and experiences of veterans to inform future service improvements.

 Regional networks will be supported by dedicated, locally based VALOUR regional field officers.
-They will bring together stakeholders across local government, public services and the third sector, and facilitate the exchange of data, insight and learning between local government and a new VALOUR HQ, overseen by the Office for Veterans’ Affairs.
+They will bring together stakeholders across local government, public services and the third sector, and facilitate the exchange of data, insight and learning between local government and VALOUR HQ.

 VALOUR regional field officers will not replace Armed Forces Champions, Veterans’ Champions or other similar posts, who operate at a more local level.
 They are valuable colleagues and will remain so under the new model.
 Regional field officers will work closely with them as VALOUR develops, supporting their work and ensuring they are linked in with Defence.